jonogodden/CHIP-8/README.md

 ### **Requirements:**

 - C++ compiler (GCC, Clang, MSVC, etc.)
-- SDL2 (if using for graphics and input handling)
+- SFML (if using for graphics and input handling)

 ### **Build Instructions:**